rh-ai-labs/hello-there-ai-ops-workshop/2-reducing-mttd/PROJECT_STATUS.md

 3. **Model Selection**:
    - Scenario A: Which large general LLM (40B+)?
    - Scenario B: Which smaller tuned LLM (3B-7B)?
-   - For LLM-as-a-Judge: Which model to use as evaluator?
+   - How to register these models in Llama Stack?

-4. **Unitxt Configuration**:
+4. **TrustyAI**:
-   - Which Unitxt metrics/metrics to use?
+   - Is TrustyAI available in the environment?
-   - How to structure the evaluation dataset?
+   - Integration approach with Llama Stack?
-   - LLM-as-a-Judge prompt template design?
+   - What version and API should be used?

 5. **Langfuse**:
    - Will use cloud version or self-hosted?
    - API keys and configuration?
-   - Integration with Unitxt evaluation results?
+   - Integration with Llama Stack results?

 ---